bymayo/craft-points/README.md

 # Points for Craft CMS 3.x

-Points is a Craft CMS plugin that allows you create assign points to a user, or assign store credit to a user to spend in a Craft Commerce 3 store.
+Points is a Craft CMS plugin that allows you to assign points to a user, or assign store credit to a user to spend in a Craft Commerce 3 store.

-Points are assigned to a user by either creating an 'event' such as Signing Up to Newsletter = 20pts, or Purchasing a product = 10pts.
+Points are assigned to a user by either creating an 'event' such as Signing Up to Newsletter = 20pts, or Purchasing a Product = 10pts.

 ## Features